litespeed-js/ls-view-text-count/README.md

 <script src="https://cdn.jsdelivr.net/npm/ls-view-text-count"></script>
 ```

+## Options & Behaviour

+When input maxlength attribute is defined, the counter will show remaining chars left until the limit is going to be reached.
+When no maxlength attribute is set, the counter will just count how many word and chars have been written.

 ## Contributing

 All code contributions - including those of people having commit access - must go through a pull request and approved by a core developer before being merged.
 This is to ensure proper review of all the code.